Remote Learning: Mental Health Awareness in the Workplace

 At the end of the training session participants should:

-- Have an awareness of how to recognise instances of mental health difficulties and stress among employees or colleagues.
+- Have an awareness of how to recognise instances of mental health difficulties and stress among colleagues.

 - Have strategies to be able to respond sensitively to the co-worker or employee and cope in situations where they have recognised stress and/or a mental health issue.